Infusing Creativity For the Non-Creative Entrepreneurs

 Dec 25, 2017 | Entrepreneurship| 6 min read

 C.R.E.A.T.I.V.I.T.Y — what in God’s name does that even mean?

 “Creativity is a drug I cannot live without” – Cecil B. DeMille

-That’s where the whole 10,000 hours to mastery rule comes from
+That’s where the whole 10,000 hours to mastery rule comes from.

 The brain operates on patterns.

 Breaking it down, “artistic” is defined as “having or revealing natural creative skill.”
 But, wait, so what is creative?
-The definition itself goes in an infinite loop, infusing not only a whole lot of confusion but simultaneously, pinpointing to our society’s understanding, or lack there of, an even bigger concept: subjectivity.
+The definition itself goes in an infinite loop, infusing not only a whole lot of confusion but simultaneously pinpointing to our society’s understanding, or lack thereof, an even bigger concept: subjectivity.

-Looping back to the definition, it’s the to-be created “patterns” that forms the basis of our “imagination”.
-So at it’s root, creativity is innovation.
+Looping back to the definition, it’s the to-be-created “patterns” that forms the basis of our “imagination.”
+So at its root, creativity is innovation.
 It’s doing things differently.